SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Make sure you also [read the CHANGELOG](./changelog.html) to see the detailed features and bug-fixes in each version.

+## Upgrading to 1.15

+### Flask upgrade

+With this release of Seldon Core we upgrade Flask dependency to 2.x line.
+This includes Python wrapper and most pre-packaged model servers.
+In an unlikely scenario that this causes issues one can fallback to `1.14.1` images.

 ## Upgrading to 1.14.1